ImperialCollegeLondon/rse_further_git_course/episodes/l2-03-releases_tags.md

 the instructions.
 (Note that you need to include the `--detach` option!)

 You may now be wondering, if this is the case, then how is a tag different from a branch?
-Try checking out `tasty` to see what happens:
+Try switching to `tasty` to see what happens:

 ```
 git switch --detach tasty